 Welcome to Our New Space!

 The Community Bike Kitchen has moved to our new location within the Jefferson Community Center and we are so thankful for the space!
 The stand alone building is located along Clark Street, in between A and B Streets, directly behind the main Jefferson Building and is just what we needed to increase our storage capacity and provide our volunteers and members with plenty of space to work on bikes.
-We are open Monday & Tuesday from 6 to 8 p.m. and Saturdays from 2 to 4 p.m.
+For the month of August we will be open Tuesdays and Wednesdays from 6 to 8 p.m.

 Thanks to a generous grant from the Eureka Rotary we again have free helmets for youth and adults!
 Plus good locks and lights available through volunteer credits or a donation.